andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 ### Semantics

 TypeScript and Haxe have different decisions on variable scoping.
 TypeScript, like JS, offers only function-level scope for `var` declarations.
-Haxe however provides block-level scope, which is also offered by most block-structured language, like C/C++, Java, and C#.
+Haxe however provides block-level scope, which is also offered by most block-structured languages, like C/C++, Java, and C#.
 The difference is illustrated as follows:
 ```ts
 // TypeScript
 {